crgnam-research/m2docs/README.md

 ***

-## How to Use:
+# How to Use:

 1. Simply write a MATLAB file as you normally would, making comments abiding by the [Comment Style Guide](#comment-style-guide)
 4. Add `m2md/src/` to your MATLAB path.  (e.g. `addpath(your/path/to/m2md/src/)`)
 5. Navigate to a directory above all of your .m files, and where your output docs directory will be/is
 6. Run as: `m2md({INPUT_DIRS},OUTPUT_DIR,OPTIONS)`

 This will process all of the directories and .m files specified in `{INPUT_DIRS}`, and produce a set of markdown files in `OUTPUT_DIR` along with a set of index files for navigating them.

-For an example, refer to `generateDocs.m` in the root directory of this project.
-This is the script which auto generates the documentation for this project.
+The script `generateDocs.m` in the root directory of this project is what is used to generate the documentation for this project so you can refer to it as an example.

 ### Hosting on GitHub Pages:
 Simply turn on [GitHub Pages](https://guides.github.com/features/pages/), select a theme, create an `index.md` file, and create a link to whatever the base markdown file thats been generated is named (typically `docs.md`).
 Thats it!
 Your MATLAB documentation will be hosted in an easy to navigate website!